W0x3R/Shower-Partitions-APP/README.en.md

 ### 🔥 Key features of the project

-- Modern build on Vite + React.
+- Modern build on `Vite + React`.

+- Used by `React.lazy` and `Suspense` to lazily load components and optimize the size of the bundle.

-- SCSS modules using variables, mixins and nesting.
+- `SCSS` modules using variables, mixins, template selectors and nesting.

-- Desktop-first approach to layout.
+- `Desktop-first` approach to layout.

 - The project is structured in a component-based architecture.

+- Animations are placed in a separate `SCSS` file.

+- Structured data - stored in the data folder, loaded via `.map()`.

+- Reusable widgets and utilities are placed in separate components and folders.

-- Utilized React Context for global state management.
+- Utilized `React Context` for global state management.

-- SEO with React Helmet
+- SEO with `React Helmet`.

-- Used React Snap for pre-rendering (SSG) to improve SEO and load speed.
+- Used `React Snap` for pre-rendering (SSG) to improve SEO and load speed.

-- Adaptive and accessible (a11y) layout.
+- Adaptive and accessible layout (`a11y`): aria-attributes, focus styles, keyboard navigation, Esc and `Focus Lock` support.

 - Cross-browser compatibility (support for all modern browsers).